 Commonly Used Models for IOPs and Biogeochemistry

-What this constant represent is not clear.
+What this constant represents is not clear.
 In some cases it is supposed to account for scattering by the dissolved component, however there is no reason to believe such scattering would be spectrally ﬂat (see Bricaud et al. (1981) for in-depth discussion).
 It may account for bubbles in the sample.

 Another model that has been found to work even better than the exponential model is the power-law model (e.g. Twardowski et al. (2004).

-for a whole variety of environmental samples as well as extracted fulvic and humic materials and where DOC has units of .
+for a variety of environmental samples as well as extracted fulvic and humic materials and where DOC has units of .
 When restricted to whole environmental samples (and including data from Vodacek et al. (1997)

-Between rivers and estuaries increases with increases aromatic content and thus with lower CDOM spectral slopes (Blough and DelVeccio (2002)).
+Between rivers and estuaries increases with increases in aromatic content and thus with lower CDOM spectral slopes (Blough and DelVeccio (2002)).

 Prieur and Sathyendranath (1981) suggest the following model